Follow

 Batman

-Bruce Wayne witnessed the murder of his billionaire parents as a child, swearing to avenge them.
-He trained extensively to achieve both mental and physical perfection, mastering detective skills, martial arts, and criminal psychology.
-Costumed as a bat to prey on criminals' fear and utilizing a high-tech arsenal in his crusade to rid Gotham City of crime, the legendary Batman was born.
+Bruce Wayne, who witnessed the murder of his billionaire parents as a child, swore to avenge their deaths.
+He trained extensively to achieve mental and physical perfection, mastering martial arts, detective skills, and criminal psychology.
+Costumed as a bat to prey on the fears of criminals, and utilizing a high-tech arsenal, he became the legendary Batman.

 Announcing a New Writer and Artist for DETECTIVE COMICS